aasthaprak/wnba-salary-analysis/README.md

 ## Methods

 My analysis employs linear regression techniques to evaluate the relationships between player salaries and performance metrics.
 The following R libraries were utilized:
-- `ggplot2`: For data visualization
+- `ggplot2`: for data visualization
-- `dplyr`: For data manipulation
+- `dplyr`: for data manipulation
-- `magick`: For image processing and saving high-quality plots
+- `magick`: for image processing and saving high-quality plots
-- `scales`: For formatting axis labels
+- `scales`: for formatting axis labels

 I also filtered the data to include only players who have played at least 1000 minutes in the 2024 season.